evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 adapt to those changes without abandonding their existing userbase.

-So while React/Next.js may be relegated to the enterprise and legacy systems in a few years, I believe [JSX][1] is set up to be it's own thing and it may be able to avoid that fate.
+So while React/Next.js may be relegated to the enterprise and legacy systems in a few years, they completely transformed front-end development and created ripple effects in many other technologies.
+One of many great ideas is [JSX][1].
+I think JSX has a chance to stay relevant and useful beyond React/Next.

 I've been using JSX as a template engine to replace template engines like [EJS][11] and [Handlebars][12], and more than once people were surprised this was